JeremyIglehart/publicSpeaking/Persuasive-Speech/questionnaire.md

-4. Do you consider yourself an artist:
+4. Do you consider yourself an artist?

     [ ] Yes - I am an artist.